kiliman/tailwindui-crawler/README.md

              email: ${{ secrets.TAILWINDUI_EMAIL }}
              password: ${{ secrets.TAILWINDUI_PASSWORD }}
    ```
+   > NOTE: Make sure to update to the latest action `v1.1.0` to support the crawler v3+

    Read more about the schedule cron syntax in [the official GitHub Actions documentation](https://help.github.com/en/actions/reference/events-that-trigger-workflows#scheduled-events-schedule).

-   Note: if you're creating a new repository or have updated your default branch from `master`, you will have to specify with `branch` (and/or `current_branch`) like so:
+   > NOTE: if you're creating a new repository or have updated your default branch from `master`, you will have to specify with `branch` (and/or `current_branch`) like so:

    ```diff
    # ...